Hassan-Tahir/speech/README.md

 1. python speech.py

 # NOTE
-please do not forget to specify path of speech.mp3
+please do not forget to specify path of hello.mp3 file